-LYNX fall group swim sessions are underway and I want to talk about one of favourite pieces of swim gear, the Finis Tempo Trainer.
+LYNX fall group swim sessions are underway and I want to talk about one of my favourite pieces of swim gear, the Finis Tempo Trainer.
 This little gadget isn’t overly complicated but there are a few things I’m going to share in this post to make things easy for you to go from package to practice without having to read the instructions!
 Sample workout included at the end.

 This is the Finis Tempo Trainer Pro and a goggle mount: